Jan van Gemert

 Defense.

 The formal requirements (forms, timeline, green-light moment, etc.) vary per faculty.
 You are responsible for managing these requirements.
-Please reserve 2 hours for the defense.
+Please reserve a room for 2 hours to have the defense.

 The procedure during the defense is approximately as follows: